mvalim/package-utils/README.md

 After the package was installed you only need to extend `Mvalim\PackageUtils\Provider` in your service provider instead of `Illuminate\Support\ServiceProvider` and the helpers will be available.

+Once you have installed this package you can register as many packages as you want without worrying about performance.
+The publishers will only register your resources at runtime, no additional checks (like if files exist) will be made.
+If the resources are not published yet and exception will be thrown.

 First you must define your package name and namespace (for config, and other resources that need a namespace).
 When regitering your package just call: